proloymitra/moplay/CONTENTFUL_SETUP.md

 4. **Implement user favorites**
 5. **Add game ratings and reviews**

-Your PlayInMo website is now powered by Contentful CMS!
+Your moplay website is now powered by Contentful CMS!
 You can manage all your games and content through the Contentful web interface.